Exams are stressful. There is a lot of pressure to try to show what you know in very specific circumstances and in a certain amount of time.

 There is no point sitting down the week before an exam, opening your file and hoping for the best.
-Planning is essential before you try to start learning or remembering anything.
+Planning is essential before you try to start studying for exams.

 This does not need to be a fancy document, it can just be a list of the subjects that you are studying, sub-divided into topics.
 Put a star or symbol next to the topics that you find hard so that you know to allow yourself more time for those ones.